 - If you are feeding birds very close to your house it is advisable to place stickers on your windows to deter birds from flying straight at your window, again for the same reasons.

 - Try to balance the amount of food that you provide against the number of birds coming in to feed.
-In this way you will avoid creating a surplus of food that might go off or attract unwanted visitors, such as rats.
-Good practice is to clear your bird table down each night, removing uneaten food and any droppings.
+In this way, you will avoid creating a surplus of food that might go off or attract unwanted visitors, such as rats.
+A good practice is to clear your bird table down each night, removing uneaten food and any droppings.

 - If you are going away on holiday, then reduce the amount of food provided in the days leading up to your departure.
 That way the birds don’t find that their favoured resource has suddenly disappeared.

 - Provide shelter for birds by planting dense hedges such as privet or hawthorn, or allowing ivy or holly to grow: these all provide great cover for birds to roost in.
 Roofs are also a popular spot for birds trying to keep warm.
 If birds are getting into a hole in your roof, fix the hole and consider putting up a nest box to replace the gap.
 Find out more at rspb.org.uk/homes.

 If you would like to discuss your garden design project, from a simple redesign to the total transformation we can recommend local designers who understand the environmental and ecological impacts of planning as much as the creativity and functionality.
 Get in touch for a FREE consultation.